OpenNebula/docs/source/user/virtual_machine_setup/windows_context.rst

     C:\Windows\System32\sysprep\sysprep.exe /oobe /generalize /shutdown

-If you are using vCenter, after shutting down, you can convert the Virtual Machine to vCenter Template and import it with OpenNebula.
+If you are using vCenter, after shutting down, you shuld convert the Virtual Machine to a vCenter Template and import it with OpenNebula.

-You may want to configure sysprep to automatically accept the EULA terms, set the language options, and login into the administrator account, on the first boot of the Template/Golden Image.
+You may want to configure sysprep to automatically accept the EULA terms and set the language options, on the first boot of the Template/Golden Image.
 If that case then you will need to create an ``unattend.xml``, place it in a well known path and reference it in the ``sysprep.exe`` command.

 .. code::

     C:\Windows\System32\sysprep\sysprep.exe /oobe /generalize /shutdown /unattend:C:\unattend.xml

 If you need a starting point for the ``unattend.xml`` you can download this one: `unattend.xml <https://raw.githubusercontent.com/OpenNebula/addon-context-windows/master/unattend.xml>`__.
-Note that this specific version has a hardcoded administrator password which you may want to change, firewall configuration, etc.

 Contextualization
 =================